web-dl-tools/website/README.md

 ![build workflow](https://github.com/web-dl-tools/website/actions/workflows/build.yml/badge.svg)

 **Web DL website** is a Vue.js SPA Website built to fully integrate the Web DL API and all of its features.
-It's the official browser client for the Web DL tools stack.
+It's the official browser client for the Web DL stack.

 ### Some features
 * Responsive for all screen sizes, from mobile to ultra-wide.